sharpbrick/powered-up/README.md

 - **Virtual Port Creation**: Combine multiple devices of the same type into a virtual combined port.
 This allows synchronous access to multiple devices using the same message (e.g. using two motors for driving).
 - **Deployment Model Verification**: The SDK includes a model builder and a verification method to ensure that the wired devies are correctly reflecting the expectations in the program.
 - **Tools**: The `poweredup` CLI includes a device list feature, enumerating the metadata properties of the LEGO Wireless Protocol.
-- **Support for multiple Bluetooth Stacks**: Use any of Microsoft WinRT, BlueGiga Bluetooth (Silicon's Lab BlueGiga-adapter (for example BLED112) and Xamarin using BLE.Plugin to talk to your Lego hubs.
+- **Support for multiple Bluetooth Stacks**: Use either Microsoft WinRT, BlueGiga Bluetooth (Silicon's Lab BlueGiga-adapter, for example BLED112) or Xamarin using BLE.Plugin to talk to your Lego hubs.

 # Examples